TRRT004/TrrtBotFramework/README.md

    git clone https://github.com/yourusername/TftTournamentBot.git
    cd TftTournamentBot
    ```
-2. Install dependencies: Follow the instructions for your chosen Discord API library.
+2. Install dependencies:
+	- Follow the instructions for your chosen Discord API library.
+	- Set up the Google Sheets API by creating a credentials.json file in the config/ directory.
+Refer to the Google Sheets API documentation for setup instructions
+	- Install the Excel library (not yet decided)
 3. Build the project:
 	```bash
 	mkdir build